bobocode-projects/jdbc-api-tutorial/jdbc-basics/README.md

 *
 ##
 ***JDBC API*** is a single part of *JDK* that provides an ability to **connect to a relational database from Java.**
-Since it's just an API, in order to call a real database, you need a specific implementation of that API for each
+Since it's just an API, in order to call a real database, you need a specific implementation of that API for each database

 ### Best practices
 * use *try-with-resources* to handle database connection